pytrackdat/pytrackdat/README.md

 ###### Database Field Name

-This cell contains the name of the field as it will appear in the database.
+This cell contains the name of the field as it will appear in the database (as decided by the `analyze.py` script).
 It should only contain lowercase characters, numbers, and underscores.

 ###### Data Type

 This cell contains the data type of the field in question.
-It can be one of the following values:
+It can assume one of the following values:

 ```
 auto key